8 in France convicted of roles in Bastille Day truck attack

 The pair most closely associated with Lahouaiej-Bouhlel, Mohamed Ghraeib and Chokri Chafroud, were convicted of terror charges and handed the longest sentences of 18 years.

 The prosecution said both had had “an intense relationship” with Lahouaiej-Bouhlel.
-Ghraieb in particular had known the attacker for 15 years, attended the same gym and 1,278 telephone communications with him in one year.
+Ghraieb had known the attacker for 15 years, attended the same gym and haf 1,278 telephone communications with him in one year.

 “I am satisfied to see that the two main defendants have been sentenced to 18 years in prison, even if it is nothing compared to what we have experienced,” said survivor Laurence Bray.
 “This verdict is a relief.
 Now, there will be a big void.”